BestTimesToVisit.com Logo

 Taxis

-In the stunning Bay of Kotor, water taxis and small ferries are a charming and efficient way to hop between picturesque towns like Perast, Kotor, and Herceg Novi, bypassing road traffic.
+Within the stunning Bay of Kotor, small ferries and water taxis are a charming and efficient way to hop between picturesque towns like Perast, Kotor, and the islands of Our Lady of the Rocks.
+They offer unparalleled views of the bay.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.